 - In everyday university life, through the promotion of student initiatives, the announcement of competitions with funding or real laboratories for circular projects,

-- In campus management, through transparent communication about new projects, existing projects, and current status quo, and by using certified cradle-to-cradle products at the university as a role model.
+- In campus management, through transparent communication about new projects, existing projects, and the current status quo, and by using certified cradle-to-cradle products at the university as a role model.

-A Podcast of our project seminar Digital Sustainability Transformation of, by and for the TUM
+A Podcast of our project seminar, Digital Sustainability Transformation of, by and for the TUM

 by Darragh Power